Easy-going Tel Aviv is a hypnotic blend of beachside adventure, gleaming Bauhaus architecture, thriving café culture and thrumming nightlife.

 Shopping in Tel Aviv

 A diverse shopping affair awaits tourists in Tel Aviv.
-Small handicraft outlets, specialist haberdashers, huge mall complexes and long shopping streets feature Tel Aviv’s latest technological inventions and high fashion, providing shoppers with an unparalleled consumer experience.
+Small handicraft outlets, specialist haberdashers, huge mall complexes and long shopping streets feature Tel Aviv’s latest technological inventions and high fashion, providing shoppers with unparalleled consumer experience.
 See what’s available for purchase and where to go in our Shopping in Tel Aviv guide.

 Visa requirements to Tel Aviv, Israel